Please note that the links below are for Random House. For a list of Penguin publishers click here.

-The flagship imprint of Random House LLC, the Random House Publishing Group had its origins in 1925 when Bennett Cerf and Donald Klopfer, two New Yorkers in their mid-twenties, acquired a line of classics and contemporary American works called The Modern Library from publisher Horace Liveright.
+Random House had its origins in 1925 when Bennett Cerf and Donald Klopfer, two New Yorkers in their mid-twenties, acquired a line of classics and contemporary American works called The Modern Library from publisher Horace Liveright.
 The company assumed the name Random House two years later, in 1927, when Cerf and Klopfer decided to publish a few books on the side, "at random."
 Their artist friend Rockwell Kent drew his now celebrated logo of a Random House, which made its debut in February l927.
 Among the first titles of the new imprint were limited editions illustrated by Kent of Voltaire's Candide and Melville's Moby Dick.

-The Random House Digital Group is a collection of leading imprints offering books in digital formats.
-It comprises Fodor's Travel, Penguin Random House Audio, Books on Tape, Listening Library, Random House Large Print, and Living Language.
+The Penguin Random House Digital Group is a collection of leading imprints offering books in digital formats.
+It comprises Penguin Random House Audio, Books on Tape, Listening Library, and Penguin Random House Large Print.

 Books on Tape | Listening Library | Penguin Random House Audio | RH Large Print